Ayoralol/trivia-app/README.md

 # Trivia Time!

-#### To Fix and Add
+#### To Fix and Add Before Deploying

-- Proper backend security for users (Before deploying)
+##### Frontend

 - App wide toast notifications
-- stay logged in on refresh
+- stay logged in on refresh?
-- Add backend question saving
+- Add form validation
+- Make game elements into a different components to make it more reuseable

+##### Backend

+- Fix optional UpdateUserDTO parameters so it isnt done only in the frontend
+- add user fields validation
+- Proper security for users
+- Questions table
 - Add failed questions to user so they can re-attempt them

+## Work Log

 ### March 28